 The University does not generally share in the cost of the retiree plans.
-In very limited instances, PSU, under the Kansas Board of Regents policy, may offer a short term bridge plan to an individual retiree and will share in the cost of these limited offerings.
+In very limited instances, PSU, under the Kansas Board of Regents policy, may offer a short-term bridge plan to an individual retiree and will share in the cost of these limited offerings.

 Annual OPEB Cost and Net OPEB Obligation.
-GASB 75 requires a liability for OPEB obligations to be recognized on the balance sheet.
+GASB Statement 75 requires a liability for OPEB obligations to be recognized on the balance sheet.
 Changes in the Total OPEB Liability are immediately recognized as OPEB Expense on the Statement of Revenues, Expenses, and Changes in Net Position or reported as deferred inflows/outflows of resources depending on the nature of the change.
 The following table presents the University's Total OPEB Liability.

-Total OPEB Liability June 30, 2016 June 30, 2017
+Total OPEB Liability June 30, 2018 June 30, 2019

+Measurement Date June 30, 2017 June 30, 2018

-Disability Income \$751,560 \$691,139
+Disability Income \$ 691,139 637,311

-Life Waiver 125,601 141,684
+Life Waiver 141,684 138,919

-Total OPEB Liability 877,161 832,823
+Total OPEB Liability 832,823 776,230

-Covered Payroll N/A 9,836,104
+Covered Payroll 9,836,104 9,484,031

-Total OPEB Liability as a % of covered payroll N/A 8.47%
+Total OPEB Liability as a % of covered payroll 8.47% 8.18%

-The total OPEB liability was determined by an actuarial valuation as of December 31, 2016, calculated based on the discount rate and actuarial assumptions below, and was rolled backward to the measurement date as of June 30, 2016 and rolled forward to the measurement date as of June 30, 2017.
-Any significant changes during this period have been reflected as prescribed by GASB 75.
+The total OPEB liability was determined by an actuarial valuation as of December 31, 2017, calculated based on the discount rate and actuarial assumptions below, and was rolled forward to the measurement date as of June 30, 2018.
+Any significant changes during this period have been reflected as prescribed by GASB Statement 75.

 Discount rate.
-The discount rate used was 2.58% and 3.58% for June 30, 2016 and June 30, 2017 respectively, based on the Bond Buyer General Obligation 20-Bond Municipal Index.
+The discount rate used was 2.58% and 3.58% for June 30, 2017 and June 30, 2018 respectively, based on the Bond Buyer General Obligation 20-Bond Municipal Index.

 Actuarial Assumptions.
-The long-term disability incidence and claim termination rate assumptions that determined the total OPEB liability as of June 30, 2016 and June 30, 2017 were based on the results of an actuarial experience study for the period July 1, 2014 - June 30, 2016.
-Other demographic assumptions are set to be consistent with the actuarial assumptions reflected in the December 31, 2016 KPERS pension valuation.
+The long-term disability incidence and claim termination rate assumptions that determined the total OPEB liability as of June 30, 2017 and June 30, 2018 were based on the results of an actuarial experience study for the period July 1, 2014 - June 30, 2016.
+Other demographic assumptions are set to be consistent with the actuarial assumptions reflected in the December 31, 2017 KPERS pension valuation.

 The following table summarizes the key actuarial assumptions:

-June 30, 2016 June 30, 2017

-Valuation Date June 30, 2017 June 30, 2017

-Measurement Date June 30, 2017 June 30, 2017

-Inflation 2.75% 2.75%

-Payroll Growth 3.00% 3.00%
+Price inflation 2.75% Payroll growth 3.00%

-Actuarial Cost Method Entry Age Normal Entry Age Normal
+Salary increases, including inflation 3.50% to 10%, including price inflation

+Discount rate 3.87%

 Changes in Total OPEB Liability

-Balance as of June 30, 2016 \$877,160
+Balance as of June 30, 2018 \$ 832,823

 Changes for the year:

-Service cost 45,654
+Service cost 40,587

-Interest on total OPEB Liability 24,956
+Interest on total OPEB Liability 29,511

 Effect of plan changes 0

-Effect of economic/demographic gains or losses 0 Effect of assumption changes or inputs (Discount rate change from 2.85% to 3.58% (19,974)
+Effect of economic/demographic gains or losses (21,007)

+Effect of assumption changes or inputs (Discount (6,666)

+rate change from 3.58% to 3.87%)

+Benefit payments (99,018)

-Benefit payments (94,973) Balance as of June 30, 2017 \$832,823
+Balance as of June 30, 2019 \$ 776,230

 Sensitivity Analysis.
-The following represents the total OPEB liability of Pittsburg State University as of June 30, 2017, calculated using the discount rate of 3.58%, as well as what the total OPEB liability would be if it were calculated using a discount rate that is 1 percentage point lower (2.85%) or 1 percentage point higher (4.58%) than the current rate.
+The following represents the total OPEB liability of PSU, calculated using the discount rate of 3.87%, as well as what the total OPEB liability would be if it were calculated using a discount rate that is 1 percentage point lower (2.87%) or 1 percentage point higher (4.87%) than the current rate.

-1% Decrease Discount Rate 1% Increase
+1% Decrease (2.87%) Current Discount Rate (3.87%) 1% Increase (4.87%) Total OPEB liability \$ 799,051 \$ 776,230 \$ 753,359

-2.58% 3.58% 4.58%

-Total OPEB Liability \$859,921 \$832,823 \$805,858

-The following presents the total OPEB liability of Pittsburg State University as of June 30, 2017, calculated using the current healthcare cost trend rates as well as what the total OPEB liability would be if it were calculated using trend rates that are 1 percentage point lower or 1 percentage point higher than the current trend rates.
-It should be noted that healthcare trend rates do not affect the liabilities related to the long-term disability benefits sponsored by KPERS, but this exhibit is a required disclosure under GASB 75.
+The following presents the total OPEB liability of Pittsburg State University, calculated using the current healthcare cost trend rates as well as what the total OPEB liability would be if it were calculated using trend rates that are 1 percentage point lower or 1 percentage point higher than the current trend rates.
+It should be noted that healthcare trend rates do not affect the liabilities related to the long-term disability benefits sponsored by KPERS, but this exhibit is a required disclosure under GASB Statement 75.